-ACA explicitly prohibits insurance companies from discriminating on the basis of race, color, national origin, sex, age, or disability.
+In addition to the ACA's market reforms, the ACA includes a separate nondiscrimination provision that prohibits certain health insurance companies from discriminating on the basis of race, color, national origin, sex, age, or disability.

-Section 1557 of the ACA prohibits discrimination by any health program or activity receiving funds from HHS.
+Section 1557 of the ACA prohibits discrimination by health programs or activities receiving funds from HHS and by Exchanges established under the ACA.
 The scope of this prohibition was first outlined via final rule in 2016, which broadly defined the areas of prohibited discrimination.
 Gender identity was a controversial inclusion in the rule.
 On June 12, 2020, a final rule was published that changed the 2016 regulations to limit the applicability.
 One of the changes in the 2020 rule was to remove the prohibition on discrimination based on gender identity.
-On June 15, 2020, the U.S. Supreme Court held that discrimination on the basis of sex included discrimination based on gender identity.
+On June 15, 2020, the U.S. Supreme Court held that discrimination on the basis of sex included discrimination based on sexual orientation and gender identity.
 HHS announced that effective May 10, 2021, it would interpret and enforce § 1557's prohibition on discrimination to include discrimination based on sexual orientation and gender identity.
+As of October 2023, HHS has proposed, but not yet finalized, an updated nondiscrimination rule that would codify protections against discrimination based on sexual orientation and gender identity and restore broad applicability of Section 1557.

-Health insurers, however, must follow any state laws and regulations that apply to marketing and can't use marketing practices or benefit designs that will discourage individuals with significant health needs from enrolling.
+In addition, health insurers must follow any state laws and regulations that apply to marketing and can't use marketing practices or benefit designs that will discourage individuals with significant health needs from enrolling.
 Health insurers must also provide meaningful access for individuals with limited English proficiency and post taglines in the languages spoken by persons with limited English proficiency.